 - Coronado Springs Resort

-- Cabins and Disney’s Fort Wilderness Resort (Disney classifies the cabins as a Moderate Resort, but honestly, they are kind of their own thing)
+- Cabins at Disney’s Fort Wilderness Resort (Disney classifies the cabins as a Moderate Resort, but honestly, they are kind of their own thing)

 Deluxe Resorts